syrinecheriaa/sentiment-analysis-test/README.md

 ## Next steps:

-*   In this work, I chose to deal with the problem a classification task, but one can investigate regression models with thresholds to determine the sentiment in the text.
+*   In this work, I chose to deal with the problem as a classification task, but one can investigate regression models with thresholds to determine the sentiment in the text.

-*   As mentioned in the evaluation notebook, there are some annotation typos in the data.
+*   As mentioned in the evaluation notebook, there are some annotation erros in the data.
 We can use semi-supervised methods to correct those mistakes by only looking into the examples where the model has difficulty deciding which category to attribute (for example when the maximum probability is less than 0.8)

 * We show that Deberta model has promising  results compared to xlm-r.
 If enough resources are available, one can continue the pre-training of deberta on the tweets dataset.